Some properties of small perturbations against a stationary solution of the nonlinear Schrodinger equation: Introduction

+The effect described above can be considered from another point of view.
 Usually, the additivity property is valid for the integrals of motion of different dynamical systems if these systems do not interact with each other, which follows from the additivity of their Lagrangians \cite{LL}.
 Apart from this obvious case, the additivity property in a dynamical system is also connected with linearity of the corresponding equations of motion, as a consequence of the linear superposition principle.
 Although nothing forbids the emergence of such an additivity in nonlinear systems, such cases seem to be rather rare.
-As an explicit example of the additivity of energy in a nonlinear system, though in a somewhat specific form, one can recall paper \cite{BB}, in which the nonlinear Schr\"{o}dinger equation with logarithmic nonlinearity was examined.
+As an explicit example of the additivity of energy in a nonlinear system, though in a somewhat specific form, one can recall the already mentioned paper \cite{BB}, in which the nonlinear Schr\"{o}dinger equation with logarithmic nonlinearity was examined.
+Thus, even though the additivity of the integrals of motion of different nonlinear modes, which is discussed in the present paper, is proven only up to the second order in the expansion parameter, but still it can be considered as an additional example of the additivity property in a nonlinear dynamical system.
+The latter can be interesting from a pure theoretical point of view -- in principle, this additivity property may indicate some sort of the nonlinear superposition principle.